dreweloper/challenge-backend/README.md

 <br>

-The Kenjo Challenge API is a music album database that provides access to a collection of music albums.
+The Challenge is an API that provides access to a database collection of music albums.

-Below, you will find all the information related to the Back-end of our application.
-If you want to check the Front-end repository, [click here](https://github.com/dreweloper/kenjo-challenge-frontend).

 ---